 Here you start at Gudvangen and are sailing out the Nærøyfjord and into the Aurlandsfjord to Flåm at the innermost part of the Aurlandsfjord.
 Flåm is a great base for exploring the fjords, valleys, mountains and viewpoints in the area.

 And the best thing of all, you can visit Flåm Bakery and have a coffee and something good to eat.
-If you want a great burger or pizza and a beer or a glass of wine, Flåm Marina is the place to go.
+If you want a great burger or pizza and something good to drink, Flåm Marina is the place to go.
 Flåm Marina also has the best fjord view in Flåm.
 Flåm Camping and Hostel is a nice campsite within walking distance of the center of Flåm.

 As mentioned in the beginning of this article, I met a friend who was going to hike the lower part of Aurlandsdalen.
 I couldn’t say no to the offer to join him since I was going to take the train on the Flåm Railway to Myrdal later in the evening, so I had time for a bonus hike.